-If your Ireland Vacation takes you to the west, it’s likely you’ll be stopping at the most visited natural attraction in the country – the Cliffs of Moher.
+If your Ireland Vacation takes you to the west, you’ll likely be stopping at the most visited natural attraction in the country – the Cliffs of Moher.
 If the weather is fine, you might even opt for a Cliffs of Moher cruise.
-(I highly recommend it!)
 But then what?
 Don’t go rushing off to other parts of Ireland too quickly – there are plenty of fun family attractions in County Clare.

 Craggaunowen: The Living Past Experience